Trasqual/Boids-Study/README.md

 -BoidHelper: This is the base class for general boid behaviours.
 (BoidBehaviour might have been a better name but.. oh well)

+-BoidMovement: This is the script that processes the input direction recieved from the BoidGroupMovement.

 -BoidCohesion: This is where a boid tries to steer towards the center of nearby boids.

 -BoidSeperation: This is where a boid tries to steer a certain distance away from enarby boids.